Dougherty Comprehensive High School: Chorale

-School Renovations
+School renovations

-Phase I consisted of the addition of the fine arts hall.
+Phase I consisted of the addition of a fine arts hall.
 This hall features two art rooms (2D and 3D), band room, orchestra room, choral room, backstage, and dance studio.
-Other additions and renovations include the new gallery area in front of the auditorium, black box theatre, renovated auditorium, special education classrooms and health classrooms.
+Other additions and renovations include the new gallery area in front of the auditorium, black box theatre, renovated auditorium, special education classrooms, and health classrooms.

-Phase II The work consists of constructing a new central plant, adding to the office and media center, adding a new drafting lab and mechanical spaces to the annex building, converting the breezeway to interior space, and enclosing the space between the main building and the annex building.
+Phase II consisted of constructing a new central plant, adding to the office and media center, adding a new drafting lab and mechanical spaces to the annex building, converting the breezeway to interior space, and enclosing the space between the main building and the annex building.
 The existing classrooms and support spaces in the main building will be renovated and modified to include new finishes (floor coverings, ceilings, interior wall finishes/systems, skylights), new mechanical/HVAC, electrical, plumbing, and fire sprinkler systems.
-The existing bituminous roof will be removed and replaced.
-The teachers' parking lot on the east wing of the building and service entrance behind the building will be paved.
-Other renovations and modifications include reconstructing and modernizing the gym, finishing the renovation of the auditorium, converting the auto mechanics garage to a shooting range for MCJROTC, and converting the construction garage to a health occupations lab.
-Construction began in September 2013, and was expected to be complete in the spring of 2015.
+The existing bituminous roof was removed and replaced.
+The teachers' parking lot on the east wing of the building and the service entrance behind the building were both paved.
+Other renovations and modifications included reconstructing and modernizing the gym, finishing the renovation of the auditorium, converting the auto mechanics garage to a shooting range for the Marine Corps JROTC, and converting the construction garage to a health occupations lab.
+Construction began in September 2013, and was expected to be completed in the spring of 2015.